 What made you choose Imperial?

 I was astounded by the facilities when I came for two open days in the summer before I applied.
 Couple that with the fact that Imperial is located in London, it was an easy choice.
-On the financial side, Imperial are also really generous with their bursary scheme.
+On the financial side, Imperial is also really generous with their bursary scheme.

 What has your experience been as an Undergraduate, personally and academically?